Miranda Larson

 Food Vendors and non-profit participant policies are generally bound by the same policies as artist vendor participants, as applicable.
 The application process, selections, booth assignments and locations, and fees are all at the discretion of SWAIA.
 Participants under these categories agree to abide by all decisions of the SWAIA staff.

-SWAIA Announces New Board Chair & Executive Committee Appoinments
+2023 Board Chair & Executive Committee Appointments

 SWAIA Announces New Board Chair & Executive Committee Appointments